Copyright © 2013 by SUNY Oneonta

 The Art Department also offers a 36 s.h. major in Computer Art.
 In this program, students are given foundations in traditional studio skills and Art History.
 After being introduced to the new digital technologies in a foundation Computer Art course, students are then allowed to explore the different areas of this rapidly developing field including 3D Animation, Digital Video, Web Design, Digital Print, Graphic/Publication Design, 3D Modeling, and Digital Photography.

 Bachelor of Science

-(with Concentrations in Art History, Design, Drawing & Printmaking, Painting, Photography, 3-D Studio, Computer Art, and General Studio)
+(with Concentrations in Art History, Design, Drawing & Printmaking, Painting, Photography, 3-D Studio, New Media, and General Studio)

 Art Studio (not a professional Art Education program)

 Requirements for the Minors

 Studio Art: 24 s.h. in art, including 3 s.h. of Art History.
 12 s.h. to be selected on an elective basis (additional elective credits in art are optional).

 Computer Art: 18 s.h. in studio and computer courses.